TanStack/query/docs/src/pages/guides/mutations.md

   mutate(todo, {
     onSuccess: (data, error, variables, context) => {
       // Will execute only once, for the last mutation (Todo 3),
-      // regardles which mutation resolves first
+      // regardless which mutation resolves first
     },
   })
 })